pzq522362451/SW-CycleGAN/README.md

 -Hyperparameter settings: Adam optimizer is used with learning rate of `2e-4` in both the generator and the discriminator;The batch size is `32`, total iteration is 10,000.
 LABDA (Weight of cycle consistency loss) is `10`.
 Random projection in SWD is `32`.

 ## Usage
-The script with .ipynb contains all the experiments (four scenarios: wd/swd/wd-sem/swd-sem) shown here.
+The script with '.ipynb' contains all the experiments (four scenarios: wd/swd/wd-sem/swd-sem).

 ## Model description
 <div align=center>